 Figure 19 shows how the THERM and ALERT outputs operate.
-The ALERT output can be used as an SMBALERT to signal to the host via the SMBus that the temperature has risen.
-If the temperature continues to increase, the THERM output can be used to turn on a fan to cool the system.
-This method ensures that there is a fail-safe mechanism to cool the system, without the need for host intervention.
+A user may wish to use the ALERT output as a SMBALERT to signal to the host via the SMBus that the temperature has risen.
+The user could use the THERM output to turn on a fan to cool the system, if the temperature continues to increase.
+This method would ensure that there is a fail-safe mechanism to cool the system, without the need for host intervention.